 - Take the rotor carefully off again without changing the crank's position and reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
-In that position fasten the rotor carefully with the original nut. - Take care not to change the crank's (ignition) position.
-Otherwise you have to redo this procedure. - To ensure proper fastening put the provided distances under the rotor nut:
+In that position fasten the rotor carefully with the provided new fastening nut.

+- Make sure not to alter the crank's position during that operation.